 Legal basis for processing data

 Most of the data we collect from you is required to enable us to meet statutory obligations and our contractual obligations to you (legal), appraise your work performance within your role and provide necessary support and facilities that will enable you to carry out your work duties (duty of care) including compliance with Health and Safety at Work.
 The provision of this data is part of the contract you form with the School when you accept an offer of employment.
+This is covered by the lawful basis in Article 6(1)(b) of the GDPR.
+The lawful basis in Article 6(1)(c), legal, will apply to any processing done for statutory or other legal reasons such as processing of visas.

 Your personal data may include ‘special categories of data’ as described under the GDPR.
 Such special categories will include racial or ethnic origin, religious or philosophical beliefs, trade union membership, data concerning health or data concerning a natural person’s sexual orientation.
-Consent will be requested to process this data at the time of collection.
+Consent will be requested to process this data at the time of collection where the lawful basis in Article 9(2)(b) social protection/employment law does not apply

 The School may process data relating to criminal convictions if your employment requires a Disclosure and Barring Service Check or your conviction is not spent.
 Particular safeguards will be put in place for the collection and processing of special categories of data and criminal convictions.
+The condition in Schedule 1, Part 1, Section 1 of the DPA 2018 covers this processing.

 Why we collect staff data?